jessecusack/scientific-workflow/HPC_clusters.md

 ## Setting up conda

 In my experience you can usually install miniconda in your home directory.
-This is beneficial because you can then heavily customise and upgrade your environment to suite your needs.
-Some clusters have anaconda pre-install or make use of jupyter hub, which is great too, but I often find it kind of clunky (but am happy to be shown otherwise)
+This is beneficial because you can then heavily customise and upgrade your environment to suit your needs.
+Some clusters have anaconda pre-install or make use of jupyter hub, which is great too, but I often find it kind of clunky.

 Installation should follow closely [step 2 of setting up macOS](macOS_setup.md#Step-2---install-conda).